310th Infantry Regiment (United States)

 The 310th Infantry Regiment was a National Army Infantry Regiment first organized for service in World War I as part of the 78th Division.
 It later served in the European Theater during World War II.
-Since then it has served as a training Regiment, training Army Reserve and Army National Guard Soldiers for service in support of the Global War on Terror.
+Since then it has served as a training Regiment, training Army Reserve and Army National Guard soldiers for service after the September 11 terrorist attacks.

 Service history

 World War I

 The Regiment was constituted 5 August 1917 in the National Army as the 310th Infantry and assigned to the 155th Infantry Brigade of the 78th Division.
 It was organized at Camp Dix, New Jersey, on 6 September 1917.
 The regiment was organized with 3,755 officers and enlisted men: